-Each year, during the months of September, January, and April, each family will receive communication to all active, enrolled families regarding the opportunity to participate in local health screenings to include, but not limited to vision, hearing, BMI, and scoliosis screenings.
+Each year, families will receive communication about the opportunity to participate in local health screenings including vision, hearing, BMI, and scoliosis screenings.
 This communication will include contact information for your family's local health department.
 All families are encouraged to take part in health screenings for your students.